dschonholtz/EECE_VSLAM/README.md

 # In theory the below should just work...

-## This isn't tested yet, but it will need to be done after sourcing the foxy distro, doing colcon build on the drone_stella_slam package, and then running the commands from the drone_stella_slam folder.
+## This seems to work, but you need to use the parameter bridge described in the drive and use the scripts/bridge.yaml file instead of all 1to2 topics for it not to be laggy.

 Make sure you recursively clone the submodules for stella vslam ros: submodule update --init --recursive